Shark

 This pretty cottage near the London Road was on the site of the present public conveniences.

 After Mrs Ballachey’s death in 1884, Bury Knowle House was inherited by her brother’s son, Edward Seppings Lock.
-He had not yet come of age, and the following advertisement appeared in Jackson’s Oxford Journal of 10 May 1884:
+He had not yet come of age, and her representative placed the following advertisement in Jackson’s Oxford Journal on 12 April 1884:

 TO BE LET.
 The excellent COUNTRY RESIDENCE at Headington, lately occupied by Mrs Ballachey.